MSC03-F. Do not depend on undefined behavior

 Compliant Solution

-This compliant solution does not depend on undefined behavior:
+In the compliant solution, the code does not depend on undefined behavior:

 program koo